D230 SUMMER ACADEMIC COURSES ARE STILL RUNNING

 Take greater ownership over learning, meet deadlines, and communicate with the blended teacher.

-Attend a mandatory class meeting on Monday, June 1st at 6:30 pm at Sandburg.
+Attend a virtual mandatory class meeting with their teacher during the week of June 1st.
 There is no other mandatory attendance.

 Stay on track with the pacing guide, course learning outcomes, and communication with the teacher.

-Take greater ownership over learning, meet deadlines, and communicate with credit recovery teacher and credit recovery help center teachers.
+Take greater ownership over learning, meet deadlines, and communicate with credit recovery teachers.

-Mandatory attendance on the first two days of summer school (June 8/9 and June 29/30) from 8:00 am – 12:00 pm.
+Mandatory attendance on the first two virtual learning days of summer school (June 8/9 and June 29/30).
 After the first two days, if students are on track they may work independently off-site as long as they stay on pace with the learning.

 |What are the benefits to taking this course?||